Skip to main content

 Classic Sherry Trifle with Strawberries

-✨Additionally, each September, the Royal Air Force holds an annual Battle of Britain Thanksgiving Service✨ at Westminster Abbey.
+✨Each September, the Royal Air Force holds an annual Battle of Britain Memorial Thanksgiving Serviceat Westminster Abbey.
 This year, the 85th anniversary of the Battle of Britain, Service of Thanksgiving and Rededication will be held at 11:00 on Sunday, 21st September 2025.

 If you are planning to attend this Service of Thanksgiving, why not make a day of it and enjoy Sunday Lunch at the VSC afterwards?
 Again, restaurant bookings can be made online or via the Food & Beverage team.